-The term 'Employee Stock Ownership Plan (ESOP)' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Employee Stock Ownership Plan (ESOP)' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 An Employee Stock Ownership Plan refers to a type of retirement plan.
 They are also called by their acronym ESOP.
 These plans permit employing companies to either provide cash or stock shares directly to the employee benefits plan.
 These plans hold one account for every employee who participates in them.
 The stock shares that the employers contribute become vested over a pre-determined period of years.

 Once they are partially or fully vested, employees are able to access them.
 It is important to note that with these ESOPs, employees never actually hold or purchase the shares of the stock directly when they are employees of the firm.
 Once the employee becomes retired, fired, disabled, or deceased, the stock shares become distributed.

 One should never confuse an Employee Ownership Stock Plan with an employee stock option plan.
 These stock option plans are not really retirement plans.
 Rather they only provide the right to purchase the company stock for a given, pre-determined price in a certain time period.

 One benefit that makes these Employee Stock Ownership Plans popular with providers and participants alike is their tax advantaged status.
 The reason they are considered to be qualified is because the company participating, the shareholder who sells, and the participants are each able to enjoy varying tax benefits.
 This is why these ESOPs are typically utilized by companies as part of their corporate financial strategy at the same time they are employed to encourage the employees to be sympathetic to the company stakeholders and their interests.